 The Gambia

 Hopes were high that the end of the 22-year dictatorship of Yahya Jammeh in January 2017 would represent a turning point for human rights, media freedoms and civil liberties in The Gambia.
-However, while the newly inaugurated government of Adama Barrow has hinted at plans to amend draconian restrictions of freedoms, no meaningful legislation has been put forward to date.
+However, while the government of Adama Barrow had hinted at plans to amend draconian restrictions of freedoms, these laws remain still in effect.

 The Gambian Constitution provides “a fundamental law, which affirms our commitment to freedom, justice, probity and accountability”.
-Freedom of “speech and expression, which include freedom of the press and other media” are specifically guaranteed.
-However, restrictive media and secrecy laws contradict the Constitution and have resulted in Freedom House ranking the Gambian press as “not free.”
+Freedom of “speech and expression, which includes freedom of the press and other media” are specifically guaranteed.
+However, restrictive media and secrecy laws contradict the Constitution and have resulted in Freedom House ranking the Gambian press as “partly free” in the 2022 Freedom of the Press index.

 No further legal protections for whistleblowers are available.